Chart Color Schemes

 The level of residential development activity in Evatt is very low in comparison to the average area assessed nationally by AreaSearch

 Evatt has seen approximately 7 new homes approved annually over the past five financial years, totalling 38 homes.
-As of FY-26, there has been 1 approval recorded so far.
-The area's population decline suggests that new supply is likely meeting demand, providing good options for buyers with an average construction value of $373,000 per dwelling.
-This year, $140,000 in commercial development approvals have been recorded, indicating minimal commercial activity.
+As of FY26, 3 approvals have been recorded so far.
+The area's population decline suggests that new supply may be keeping pace with demand, providing good options for buyers, with new properties constructed at an average expected cost of $249,000.
+In this financial year, $140,000 in commercial development approvals have been recorded, indicating minimal commercial development activity.

 Frequently Asked Questions - Development